-Upon the effectiveness of the registration statement of which this prospectus forms a part, we will establish an audit committee of the board of directors.
+Our board of directors has established an audit committee.
 Under the NYSE American listing standards and applicable SEC rules, we are required to have at least three members of the audit committee, all of whom must be independent.
-Our audit committee will be chaired by Carol O'Donnell and its other members will be Elona Kogan and Dr. Bennet Weintraub.
-Our board of directors will confirm that audit committee members are independent under the NYSE American listing standards and applicable SEC rules.
+Our audit committee is chaired by Carol O'Donnell and its other members are Elona Kogan and Dr. Bennet Weintraub.
+Our board of directors has confirmed that audit committee members are independent under the NYSE American listing standards and applicable SEC rules.

-Each member of the audit committee will be financially literate.
+Each member of the audit committee is financially literate.
 Carol O'Donnell qualifies as an "audit committee financial expert" as defined in applicable SEC rules and meets the financial sophistication requirements of the NYSE rules.
 In making this determination, our board considered Ms. O'Donnell's previous and current experience in actively supervising individuals in financial and accounting roles.
-We will adopt an audit committee charter, which will detail the purpose and principal functions of the audit committee, including:
+We have adopted an audit committee charter, which details the purpose and principal functions of the audit committee, including:

-- assisting board oversight of (1) the integrity of our financial statements, (2) our compliance with legal and regulatory requirements, (3) our independent auditor's qualifications and independence, and (4) the performance of our internal audit function and independent auditors. - reviewing the appointment, compensation, retention, replacement, and oversight of the work of the independent auditors and any other independent registered public accounting firm engaged by us. - pre-approving all audit and non-audit services to be provided by the independent auditors or any other registered public accounting firm engaged by us, and establishing pre-approval policies and procedures. - reviewing and discussing with the independent auditors all relationships the auditors have with us in order to evaluate their continued independence; - · setting clear hiring policies for employees or former employees of the independent auditors; - setting clear policies for audit partner rotation in compliance with applicable laws and regulations; - obtaining and reviewing a report, at least annually, from the independent auditors describing (1) the independent auditor's internal quality-control procedures and (2) any material issues raised by the most recent internal quality-control review, or peer review, of the audit firm, or by any inquiry or investigation by governmental or professional authorities, within the preceding five years respecting one or more independent audits carried out by the firm and any steps taken to deal with such issues; - meeting to review and discuss our annual audited financial statements and quarterly financial statements with management and the independent auditor, including reviewing our specific disclosures under "Management's Discussion and Analysis of Financial Condition and Results of Operations"; - reviewing and approving any related party transaction required to be disclosed pursuant to Item 404 of Regulation S-K promulgated by the SEC prior to us entering into such transaction; and - reviewing with management, the independent auditors, and our legal advisors, as appropriate, any legal, regulatory or compliance matters, including any correspondence with regulators or government agencies and any employee complaints or published reports that raise material issues regarding our financial statements or accounting policies and any significant changes in accounting standards or rules promulgated by the Financial Accounting Standards Board, the SEC or other regulatory authorities.
+- assisting board oversight of (1) the integrity of our financial statements, (2) our compliance with legal and regulatory requirements, (3) our independent auditor's qualifications and independence, and (4) the performance of our internal audit function and independent auditors. - reviewing the appointment, compensation, retention, replacement, and oversight of the work of the independent auditors and any other independent registered public accounting firm engaged by us. - pre-approving all audit and non-audit services to be provided by the independent auditors or any other registered public accounting firm engaged by us, and establishing pre-approval policies and procedures. - reviewing and discussing with the independent auditors all relationships the auditors have with us in order to evaluate their continued independence; - setting clear hiring policies for employees or former employees of the independent auditors; - setting clear policies for audit partner rotation in compliance with applicable laws and regulations; - obtaining and reviewing a report, at least annually, from the independent auditors describing (1) the independent auditor's internal quality-control procedures and (2) any material issues raised by the most recent internal quality-control review, or peer review, of the audit firm, or by any inquiry or investigation by governmental or professional authorities, within the preceding five years respecting one or more independent audits carried out by the firm and any steps taken to deal with such issues; - meeting to review and discuss our annual audited financial statements and quarterly financial statements with management and the independent auditor, including reviewing our specific disclosures under "Management's Discussion and Analysis of Financial Condition and Results of Operations"; - reviewing and approving any related party transaction required to be disclosed pursuant to Item 404 of Regulation S-K promulgated by the SEC prior to us entering into such transaction; and - reviewing with management, the independent auditors, and our legal advisors, as appropriate, any legal, regulatory or compliance matters, including any correspondence with regulators or government agencies and any employee complaints or published reports that raise material issues regarding our financial statements or accounting policies and any significant changes in accounting standards or rules promulgated by the Financial Accounting Standards Board, the SEC or other regulatory authorities.